kim-jae-eun/kim-jae-eun/README.md

 ### Hi there 👋
+🌱 I’m currently learning ...
+Big date analysis class from Multi-Campus Everything is so new to me, but progress is what I really pursue.
+Who know's I'll be a great developer one day? 💁

+💬 Ask me about Math!
+I've been working as a math teacher so far.
+I like teaching as well as learning. 😊 Math was my favorite subject when I was a teenager.

 <!--
 **kim-jae-eun/kim-jae-eun** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.